deepankarm/org-jina-examples/my_first_jina_app/chapters/02_run.md

 ## Prepare the Data

-The goal of our project is to find out who said what in the South Park episodes when a user queries a sentence.
+Our goal is to find out who said what in South Park episodes when a user queries a phrase.
 The [SouthPark dataset](https://github.com/BobAdamsEE/SouthParkData/) contains the characters and lines from seasons 1 to 19.
-Many thanks to [BobAdamsEE](https://github.com/BobAdamsEE) for sharing this awesome dataset!👏
+Many thanks to [BobAdamsEE](https://github.com/BobAdamsEE) for sharing this awesome resource!👏

 The raw data contains season, episode, character, and line information in the `.csv` format as follows: